-For concrete, the main source of demand in energy sector in the next 15 years is for pumped hydro (1 million - 3 million m annually).
-Wind turbines also use significant volumes of concrete for their foundations (500,000 - 1 million m annually).
+For concrete, the main source of demand in energy sector in the next 15 years is for pumped hydro (173,000 - 536,000 m annually).
+Wind turbines also use significant volumes of concrete for their foundations (53,000 - 608,000 m annually).
 Smaller quantities are used for utility-scale solar.

-For steel, the major source of demand is wind turbines (ranging from around 300,000 - 700,000 tonnes), but there is a greater diversity of demand across technologies.
+For steel, the major source of demand is wind turbines (average demand 215,000 tonnes, with a peak of 383,000 tonnes but there is a greater diversity of demand across technologies.
 Most of the steel demand for wind farms is for towers with a small proportion for the concrete foundations.
 There are two wind tower manufacturing facilities in Australia, but most towers are imported (up to around 15-20% of turbine towers are made locally) due to lower cost.
-Solar farms use significant amounts of structural steel (e.g. mounting structures), generally 150,000 - 300,000 tonnes, which was manufactured locally in the early stages of the industry but is now imported.
-Pumped hydro (100,000 - 150,000 tonnes) and commercial and industrial rooftop solar (50,000 - 125,000 tonnes) also generate steel demand.
+Solar farms use significant amounts of structural steel (e.g. mounting structures), averaging 97,000 tonnes with a peak of 170,000 tonnes, which was manufactured locally in the early stages of the industry but is now imported.
+Pumped hydro (9,000 - 172,000 tonnes) and commercial and industrial rooftop solar (50,000 - 125,000 tonnes) also generate steel demand.
 Transmission towers are a smaller demand source (15,000 - 20,000 tonnes) which has been imported but a transmission fabrication factory is being established in SA.

 Focussing on NSW to illustrate the impact of REZ developments at a state level, consumption of both steel and concrete is brought forward with major peaks in the mid-2020s under the Step Plus REZs scenario (see Figure 51).
-Steel consumption is double at 450,000 tonnes by 2025.
-The increase in concrete requirements is less pronounced but rises from a flat profile of 1.8 million m to 2.5 million m.
+Steel consumption is double at 225,000 tonnes by 2025.
+The increase in concrete requirements is less pronounced but rises from a flat profile of 480,000 m to 600,000 million m.
 The major drop-off in concrete consumption in the mid-2020s reflects the forecast end of Snowy 2.0 construction.